 Important: Do not issue more than one Intel Authenticate VSC to a user on a device.
-You must create a credential group and set the see the Active credential profiles per person configuration option to One per credential group; see the Administration Guide for details.
+You must create a credential group and set the see the Active credential profiles per person configuration option to One per credential group; see the Credential group section in the Administration Guide for details.